Tejas-Kochar/key-verifier/README.md

-This repository is part of the [https://github.com/TU-Delft-CSE/Research-Project](CSE3000 Research Project)
+This repository is part of the [CSE3000 Research Project](https://github.com/TU-Delft-CSE/Research-Project)